 Library welcomes speaker for Holocaust Remembrance Day

 Jan.
-5—FALLS VILLAGE — In honor of International Holocaust Remembrance Day, the David Hunt Library will hold a presentation by Carol Ascher, whose parents escaped Nazi Europe.
+6—FALLS VILLAGE — In honor of International Holocaust Remembrance Day, the David Hunt Library will hold a presentation by Carol Ascher, whose parents escaped Nazi Europe.

 The program will be held at 4 p.m.
 Jan.
 27 at the library, 63 Main St., Falls Village.